 Straight Out Of Camera JPGs

 JPGs are very nice.
-It seems Leica cameras do some additional processing on them and they do look quite a bit different from just shooting RAW and loading the M11 profile in Lightroom.
+It seems Leica cameras do some additional processing on them, and they look quite a bit different from shooting RAW and loading the M11 profile in Lightroom.

-There are various JPG looks in cameras from Standard to Vivid to Natural.
+Cameras have various JPG looks, from Standard to Vivid to Natural.
 These are the Standard look.
-All the colors are very well balanced, there is a nice contrast overall with deep shadows for a very signature Leica look.
+All the colors are very well balanced, with a nice contrast overall and deep shadows for a signature Leica look.

 These are straight out-of-camera JPG shots on the Kipon 50mm f2.4 lens.